Suwayomi/Suwayomi-Server/README.md

 Tachidesk is an independent Tachiyomi compatible software and is **not a Fork of** Tachiyomi.

 Tachidesk is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.
-This obviously includes Windows, Linux, macOS, BSD, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.
+This obviously includes Windows, Linux, macOS, chromeOS, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.

 Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.